 My normal day is supposed to finish here, at 5pm; however, I also participate in our Sexual Assault Referral Centre on-calls, and today I am on call from 5pm till 9am the next morning.
 I just hope it's a quiet night!

 Find out more about genitourinary medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for genitourinary medicine in round 1 2018 is East Midlands.
+The lead recruiter for genitourinary medicine in 2019 is East Midlands.

 |Health Education East Midlands|

 |Postal address||Health Education East Midlands

 |email address 2 (fitness to practise queries - confidential)|

 For general queries relating to areas such as eligibility criteria, making an application or the Oriel system, please contact the Physician Specialty Recruitment Office via email at [email protected].

 This specialty uses the standard ST3 eligibility criteria, and does not accept candidates from any alternative training routes.

 Please visit the am I eligible? section of this website for further information.